 To our best understanding, upon the termination of the agreement, the only necessity to protect workers’ rights that arise in relation to or as a result of the labor contract, is to ensure that ongoing labor contracts continue until their term of expiry.
 This is the main reason of our amendment to the para 3, article 16.

+We do not want the workers to abuse the rights granted under this Agreement when the Agreement ceases to apply, but the rights should be maintained in a limited frames.

 “Yes, the labour contract is temporary, the work is for a limited period.
 However, limited or unlimited, employment has consequences and gives rights.
 The most obvious rights are in the area of social security and they are definitely not bound only within the time-frame of the labour contract.
 Yes, we have already Art.
 11 specifically for social security, but this text (Art.
 16, para.
 3) is a general protection of all such rights in case of termination of this Agreement.”